 A leg cosy or zipped sitting bag keeps your legs warm and protected from wet or windy weather.
 These are designed to be used instead of having a blanket over your legs, as blankets can get caught up in the wheels of your wheelchair.

 Tables, trays and stands

 Wheelchair tables and trays come in a variety of sizes and designs.
-Some fit across the whole lap space, attaching to both sides of the chair.
-Others are a half-lap size, fitted to one side, which flip over to be used/stored at the side.
+Some fit across the whole lap space, attaching to both sides of the chair, others are a half-lap size, fitted to one side, which flip over to be used or stored at the side.

 Most trays have a smooth wipe-clean surface with a raised edge.
 Some are moulded or have a cut-out circle to accommodate a cup or mug.
 An increasing number are made of see-through polycarbonate, which enables the user to see what’s in front at floor level.
 Padded trays are also available.

 Small stands are available which clamp to one side of the wheelchair frame.
 With a flexible arm, these can hold books or a tablet.